matiaspaavilainen/FabLab-Project14/README.md

 # FabLab-Project14
 Principles of Digital Fabrication Course project

-alarmclock car that runs away
+Alarmclock car that runs away when the alarm goes off